Inedo/inedo-docs/ProGet/compliance/vulnerabilities.md

 You can configure vulnerability sources and package access rules on the Manage Feed page.
 Note that Clair requires extra setup, the details for which can be found in the [configuring clair in ProGet](/docs/proget/compliance/clair#configureproget) section.
 If you don't see OSS Index as a vulnerability source or WhiteSource as a package access rule, check Admin > Extensions to make sure those extensions are installed.

 :::attention {.best-practice}
-Automated vulnerability sources downloaded vulnerabilities and check associated feeds with a scheduled job.
+Automated vulnerability sources download vulnerabilities and check associated feeds using a scheduled job.
 :::

+### Manually Check For Vulnerabilities {#manually-run data-title="Manually Check For Vulnerabilities"}

+Automated vulnerability sources can have their scheduled job executed manually at any time by running the `VulnerabilityDownloader` task.
+To execute this job, navigate to _Administration -> Scheduled Jobs_ page.
+Then click the green play button to the right of the `VulnerabilityDownloader` task.
+This is a system-level scoped task that will download vulnerabilities for all of the configured sources and check their associated feeds for vulnerabilities.

 ## Vulnerability Reports and Assessments in ProGet{#reports-and-assessments data-title="Reports and Assessments in ProGet"}